rcsaquino/rsautogui/README.md

 - Currently, it's a wrapper of multiple rust crates to have pyautogui inspired syntax written in rust.

 > **Warning**
-> Not tested on Linux and MacOS
+> Currently Windows only.
+Not tested on Linux and MacOS

 ---